webshop-tech/integration-for-billingo-fluentcart/README.md

-# Integration for Számlázz.hu and FluentCart
+# Integration for Billingo and FluentCart

-A WordPress plugin that automatically generates invoices on Számlázz.hu for FluentCart orders.
+A WordPress plugin that automatically generates invoices on Billingo for FluentCart orders.

 ## Features